ska-sa/katsdpimager/doc/user.rst

    Selects a range of channels to image.
 The channels are numbered from 0, and the stop channel is *excluded*.

+.. option:: --subtract <FILE>

+   A file containing a local sky model to subtract from the visibilities (typically for continuum subtraction).
+The only file format currently supported is a `katpoint`_ catalogue.

 .. option:: -i <KEY>=<VALUE>, --input-option <KEY>=<VALUE>

    Passes an option to an input backend.
 The MS backend supports the following